NNikoletta/CreditCardFraudDetection/README.md

 # Credit Card Fraud Detection Project

 This project focuses on a highly imbalanced credit card fraud detection dataset from Kaggle that contains credit card transactions made in September 2013.
-This is an end-to-end project utilizing machine learning methods including deep learning as well as tree based algorithms.
+This is an end-to-end project utilizing machine learning methods, including deep learning as well as tree-based algorithms.

 ## Project Status

-Project is in its beginning stages with the current focus being on fine-tuning the existing code and researching the state-of-the-art methods.
+This project is in its early stages with the current focus being on fine-tuning the existing code and researching the state-of-the-art methods.

 ## A little bit about the data
 ### Data Source and Structure